mssapim/Apigee/README.md

 # Apigee API Management

-This repository contains information about Apigee API Management which describes overview of the Apigee.
+This repository contains information about Apigee API Management which describes overview of the Apigee and different technologies used in Apigee.

 ## Apigee Overview: